lgatto/MLInterfaces/README.txt

 which uses a string to identify the learner and a switch statement to act, is retained for now but I do not intend to improve it in any way.
 There was a problem with parameter capture in this design that motivated the move to a schematic approach to learner specification.
+It can stay indefinitely; we will just discourage use of strings as opposed to schema objects to specify learners.

 3) Benefits.
 The primary MLearn method definition is 18 lines long.
 Converter functions are typically around 8 lines long, and vary primarily